 Sending large amounts of money through Wise is possible and safe, although there may be a couple of extra steps in comparison to sending lower amounts.

-Firstly, most banks have a limit on how much you can pay online at once within 24 hours or a 1 week time frame.
+Firstly, most banks have a limit on how much you can pay online at once within 24 hours or a one-week time frame.
 If your transfer exceeds your limit, you may have to call your bank or go into your branch on the day that you would like your transfer sent.

-Once you have spoken to your bank and set up your transfer, Wise may ask you further details before completing the transaction, such as the source of the money.
+Once you have spoken to your bank and set up your transfer, Wise may ask you for further details before completing the transaction, such as the source of the money.

 Once you have provided them with verification details, Wise will take care of the rest.
 As with all other Wise transfers, each transaction is vetted by a real person to ensure safety.